The Quality Life Jungle of Human Individual Differences

 However, there is nothing efficient (or moral) about people living in rich countries gobbling scarce resources others are denied while enjoying 11 years of increased life expectancy any more than it is efficient (or moral) for them to be the primary contributors to global warming and climate change.286,287

-Nonetheless, these disparities are justified by hierarchy elites who feed on confusions wrapped in deceptions such as lifting the poor into the middle class where their shortcomings in life are now their fault.
+Nonetheless, these disparities are justified by hierarchy elites who feed on confusions wrapped in deceptions such as characterizing the poor as members of the middle class where their shortcomings in life are now their fault.

 Social hierarchies are inefficient political & economic structures...